CSS Flexbox Generator – Flexbox Layout Tool

 Before Flexbox, developers relied on floats, table layouts, and absolute positioning to achieve anything beyond simple block-and-inline flow.
 These methods required hacks, clearfix solutions, and fragile media queries.
 Flexbox eliminates these workarounds by providing a purpose-built layout model.
 A single display: flex declaration on a container unlocks a complete set of alignment and distribution properties that work predictably across browsers.

 Flexbox also introduces the concept of a main axis and a cross axis.
 The main axis is determined by the flex-direction property — it runs horizontally for row layouts and vertically for column layouts.
 The cross axis runs perpendicular to it.
 Understanding this two-axis model is the key to mastering Flexbox, because every alignment property is defined in terms of one axis or the other.
+When you need two-dimensional control over both axes simultaneously, a CSS Grid generator is the better choice for page-level structures.

 Understanding Flexbox Container Properties